Cadasta/cadasta-docs/en/README.md

 # Cadasta Platform User Guide

-> Last updated 31 Mar.
-2017 // see the [Change Log](12-change-log.md) for information about what's changed.
+> Last updated 19 Apr.
+2017 // see the [Change Log](13-change-log.md) for information about what's changed.

 ## Welcome!